marcelbonnici/final-project-megabloks/README.md

 ## Blocks Testing Tools:
 ### To play with `moveit` for the actual robot:
 #### A. Dont forget to source: `source setup/setup/baxter.bash`
-	- connect to the robot
-	- you can check the connection with `ping 10.42.0.2`
+you can check the connection with `ping 10.42.0.2`
 #### B. Either run `roslaunch blocks setup_blocks.launch` or the following:
 1. `rosrun blocks setup_blocks_hw`
 	- this moves the arms above the table before executing the setup file